+The Company's internal audit function is outsourced to RSM Risk Advisory Pte Ltd (the "Internal Auditors"), an independent accounting and auditing firm and a corporate member of The Institute of Internal Auditors Inc. ("IIA"), Singapore, which is an affiliate of the IIA with its headquarters in the United States of America.
 The Internal Auditors report directly to the Chairman of AC on audit matters and to the CEO on administrative matters.
 The Internal Auditors have full access to all the Company's documents, records, properties and personnel, including access to the AC.
-The internal auditor is guided by the Standards for the Professional Practice of Internal Auditing prescribed by the Institute of Internal Auditors.
+The internal audit function is adequately resourced and staffed with persons with the relevant qualifications and experience.
+The Internal Auditors subscribed to, and are guided by the International Standards for the Professional Practice of Internal Auditing prescribed by the IIA.
 The AC review the adequacy and effectiveness of the internal audit function annually.

 The objective of the internal audit function is to provide an independent review of the effectiveness of the Group's internal controls and provide reasonable assurance to the AC and the Management that the Group's risk management, controls and governance processes are adequate and effective.
-The AC has reviewed the annual internal audit plan for FY2020.
+The AC has reviewed the annual internal audit plan for FY2021.
 The AC is satisfied that the internal audit is adequately resourced, effective, independent and has the appropriate standing within the Group.